Senate Dems unveil $3.5T budget for social, climate efforts

 The measure lays the groundwork for legislation later this year that over a decade would pour mountains of federal resources into their top priorities.
 Included would be more money for health care, education, family services and environmental programs and tax breaks for families, with much of it paid for with tax increases on the rich and corporations.

-The measure’s introduction marks the start of a long legislative trek through Congress of legislation that Democrats hope will result this fall in a progressive reshaping of government.
+The budget’s introduction marks the start of a long legislative trek through Congress that Democrats hope will result this fall in a progressive reshaping of government.
 To succeed, they’ll have to overcome likely unanimous Republican opposition and find the sweet spot between the demands of their own often antagonist progressive and moderate factions.

+That will be a fraught task in a Congress they control by a hair.
+They’ll need the support of every Democrat in the 50-50 Senate, with Vice President Kamala Harris casting the tie-breaking vote, and will be able to lose only three Democrats in the House and still prevail — margins that give every Democrat tons of leverage.

 “At its core, this legislation is about restoring the middle class in the 21st Century and giving more Americans the opportunity to get there,” Senate Majority Leader Chuck Schumer, D-N.Y., said in a letter to his colleagues that unveiled the plan.

-The resolution calls for creating free pre-Kindergarten for three- and four-year gold and and two years of free community college; extending tax breaks for children and some low-income workers; and establishing paid family and sick leave.
+The resolution calls for creating free pre-Kindergarten for three- and four-year-olds and two years of free community college; extending tax breaks for children and some low-income workers; and establishing paid family and sick leave.

 Medicare coverage would be expanded to cover dental, hearing and vision benefits.
 Spending would increase for housing, home health care and job training, and new resources would go to efforts encouraging a faster transition to clean energy.